tayloriwata/tayloriwata.github.io/essays/Essay_E5.md

 I thought that it was much easier for me to design my login page this time, since it took me a while to find a nice home page for Assignment1.
 I was having a few problems with writing the proper code to make my registration page send data to the user_data file but other than that I didn't think it was too bad.

 <strong>If you could go back in time and do things differently, what would you do differently?</strong><br>
-If I can go back in time I think I would have palnned out my cod on the very first days that the assignment was introduced so that I can make time for me to get hlep from the professor.
+If I can go back in time I think I would have planned out my code on the very first days that the assignment was introduced so that I can make time for me to get help from the professor.
 This would of allowed me to make my assignment look a lot better and have better formatted code.